Key takeaways

 There is a difference between delayed revenue and lost revenue with cyber insurance claims, and understanding the distinction is vital for businesses when assessing their potential financial exposure.

-If a cyber incident delays orders, but you can later backfill those orders without losing customers, it’s typically not considered lost revenue during the period of restoration and won’t be covered by the insurer.
-Incurring extra costs to fulfill those orders, such as paying overtime, is also not considered lost revenue.
+If a cyber incident delays orders, but you can later fulfill them without losing customers, that revenue is generally not considered lost during the restoration period and won’t be covered by insurance.
+Likewise, extra costs incurred to complete those orders – such as paying overtime – may also be excluded from lost revenue coverage.

 4. Check your policy before hiring outside vendors

-Do not hire outside investigators, law firms, or PR agencies without first consulting with your insurance carrier and breach coach.
+Check with your insurance carrier and breach coach before hiring outside vendors.
 Cybersecurity liability insurance policies often carry a duty to defend, meaning that the carrier is agreeing to cover expenses but needs to be involved in the claims handling process.
-This includes the hiring of vendors and signing statements of work.
+This includes the hiring of vendors and reviewing statements of work.

-Many carriers have preferred vendors, so coverage might be afforded differently when outside vendors are used.
-If vendors are hired before the carrier is notified of an incident, the carrier might not agree to the costs.
+Many carriers prefer particular vendors, so coverage might be afforded differently when outside vendors are used.
+If vendors are hired before the carrier is notified of an incident, the carrier may decline to cover the costs or only reimburse a portion of the hourly rates, especially if their preferred vendors could have completed the work at a lower cost.

 5. Consider working with a lawyer who specializes in cyber and privacy law

 Cyber incidents often carry legal and regulatory ramifications.
-While you might feel more comfortable with your organization’s lawyer, they might recommend consulting with a cyber and privacy law lawyer whose expertise could help expedite recovery and ensure compliance.
-Complying with regulations is increasing important in light of the new U.S. SEC cybersecurity rules, including mandating material cybersecurity incident disclosures within four business days§.
+While you might feel more comfortable with your organization’s preferred lawyer, they might recommend consulting with a cyber and privacy law lawyer whose expertise could help expedite recovery and ensure compliance.
+The U.S. Securities and Exchange Commission’s (SEC’s) cybersecurity rules require public companies to disclose material cybersecurity incidents within four business days and provide annual details on how they manage and oversee cyber risks3.

-Not only are these privacy lawyers more experienced in these matters, but your insurance carrier may also have preferred legal teams available at negotiated rates, which stretches your policy limits further.
+Not only are these privacy lawyers more experienced in these matters, but your insurance carrier may also have preferred legal teams available at pre-negotiated rates, which stretches your policy limits further.

-Cyber liability insurance can be an important piece of your organization’s risk management strategy.
+Cyber liability insurance, sometimes referred to as data breach insurance, can be an important piece of your organization’s risk management strategy.
 Understanding the nuances of your policy could make a significant difference in navigating the aftermath of a cyber incident, but the complex nature of the policies makes this a challenge.
 Working with a team specializing in cybersecurity insurance can help you identify what’s right for your organization.
 To learn more about Huntington Insurance solutions, visit our site here.